revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 character matrix unites 18 taxa (both fossil and extant) with 62 binary (states 0 or 1) characters {% cite abella12 %}.
-For the fossil species, occurrence times are obtained from the literature or fossil databases like the [Fossilworks PaleoDB](http://fossilworks.org/) or the [Fossil Calibration Database](http://fossilcalibrations.org/), or from your own paleontological expertise.
+For the fossil species, occurrence times are obtained from the literature or fossil databases like the [Paleobiology Database](https://paleobiodb.org/) or from your own paleontological expertise.
 The 14 fossil species used in this analysis are listed in {% ref tab_bear_fossils %} along with the age range for the species and relevant citation.
 Finally, there are two fossil species